Husein Gradaščević: Early and personal life

-Gradaščević's family originates from Buda in present-day Hungary, who came to Bosnia in the late 17th century, and were of ethnic Bosniak background.
+Gradaščević's family originates from Buda in present-day Hungary, who came to Bosnia in the late 17th century.

-Husein was born in the town of Gradačac (in northern Bosnia), to Osman and his wife Touley-hanuma in 1802, at the Gradaščević family house.
+Husein was born in the town of Gradačac (in northern Bosnia), to Osman and his wife Touley Hanuma in 1802, at the Gradaščević family house.
 Outside of family tradition and folklore invented much later, little is known of his childhood.
 It is said that he spent much time around the family fort while it was undergoing renovations.
-He grew up during turbulent times and taking into account his father's military experience and brother Osman's services during the 1813 war against Serbia, young Husein surely heard many first hand accounts that shaped his personality.
+He grew up during turbulent times and, taking into account his father's military experience and brother Osman's services during the 1813 war against Serbia, young Husein surely heard many first-hand accounts that shaped his personality.

 Osman senior died in 1812 when Husein was merely ten years old.
 Certain scholars have argued that his mother was also dead by then, although some family traditions claim otherwise.
-By all accounts, his mother had a strong influence on Husein's upbringing.
-Upon his father's death, Husein deferred to his eldest brother Murat because of his age and status as successor to the Gradačac captaincy, in fact Husein Gradaščević rose to the head of the Gradačac military captaincy only after his brother Murat was poisoned in the 1821 by rival aristocrats attempting to gain the favor of the desperate Grand Vizier.
+By all accounts, his mother strongly influenced Husein's upbringing.
+Upon his father's death, Husein deferred to his eldest brother Murat because of his age and status as successor to the Gradačac captaincy Husein Gradaščević rose to the head of the Gradačac military captaincy only after his brother Murat was poisoned in the 1821 by rival aristocrats attempting to gain the favour of the desperate Grand Vizier.

-Husein married Hanifa, sister of Mahmud-kapetan of Derventa, at an early age.
-Although the exact date is unknown, his son Muhamed-beg Gradaščević was probably born no later than 1822 when Husein himself was twenty years old.
+Husein married Hanifa, sister of Captain Mahmud of Derventa, at an early age.
+Although the exact date is unknown, his son Muhamed Bey Gradaščević was probably born no later than 1822 when Husein was twenty years old.
 The pair would also have a daughter, Šefika, born in 1833.
 Neither Muhamed nor Šefika were known to have had children themselves.